numberscope/backscope/doc/api_endpoints.md

 disallowed in urls.
 Currently the search criterion is identical to whatever the OEIS does when you type SEARCH_TERM into its search box.
-For example, if you are running the server on your local machine, a full URL would be http://127.0.0.1:5000/api/search_oeis/germaine which gives results concerning Sophie Germaine primes.
+For example, if you are running the server on your local machine, a full URL would be http://127.0.0.1:5000/api/search_oeis/germain which gives results concerning Sophie Germain primes.

 #### Key: term